justkawal/arb_translator/README.md

 ### How to save api_key
 * Create a text file and then put the api key got from google cloud console in that file.
 * Now just simple call the file's path as the argument for --api_key

-## Scared to use api_key!!, Don't worry we don't need your api_key as we don't focus on such things.
-Our code is clean, short and straight forward